hybridcattt/hybridcattt.com/_posts/2021-10-19-debugging-on-ios15-with-xcode-12.md

 But even though those apps can’t be upgraded yet, they are still expected to work well on the newest iOS.
 And solving problems and bugs requires debugging.

 Out of the box, older Xcode versions can’t work with newer iOS versions.
 However, with some tricks, I could not only run on iOS 15 but also debug with breakpoints and much more.

+If you're looking for the last years post, it's here: [Debugging on iOS 14 with Xcode 11](blog/debugging-on-ios14-with-xcode-11-post/).

 ## With Xcode 13 installed